superaleks/ghostapptest/README.md

 Deploy an application with the default username, password, and email.
 Make sure that the application loads properly and user use the email to log into the app.

 * Execute the setTheStage.sh to deploy the application to your local machine.
-* After you have the application running on your local host, execute the runtests.sh
+* After you have the application running on your local host, go back to the source folder and execute maven test
 * After you finish with one scenario, run the cleanup.sh script to kill all the docker containers, network and also remove the persisten volumes.

 ```
 sh setTheStage.sh
-sh runtests.sh
+mvn test
 sh cleanup.sh
 ```